 Defending Big 12 champ Baylor tabbed preseason favorite

-IRVING, Texas (AP) Defending Big 12 champion Baylor has been tabbed as the preseason favorite to win the conference title again, based on a poll of media who cover the league.
+IRVING, Texas — Defending Big 12 champion Baylor has been tabbed as the preseason favorite to win the conference title again, based on a poll of media who cover the league.

 It is the first time Baylor has been favored in the preseason vote.
 Coach Dave Aranda‘s Bears got 17 of the 41 first-place votes in the poll released Thursday.